JoeOwnage67/HOODED-HELMS-FOR-MEDIEVAL-OVERHAUL/README.md

 WIP addon for Medieval Overhaul

 - Adds hooded variations for most of Medieval Overhaul's helms.
-- Adds winter hooded variations for most of Medieval Overhaul's helms if Dusk Armory is detected as installed. (uses art from Dusk)
+- Adds winter hooded variations in four colours for most of Medieval Overhaul's helms if Dusk Armory is detected as installed. (uses art from Dusk)